MufanColin/mkdocs_workspace/docs/index.md

-# Welcome to Colin Mufan's wonderland
+# Home

+Welcome to Colin Mufan's wonderland.
 There are tons of amazing study materials here.